Sean Connery’s Spiced Beef With Dumplings – Archway – The Great Bear – Stop #9

 Here’s Sean’s recipe with a fabulous illustration…

-and here are Mr Rathbone’s Station Factoids!
+and here is Mr Rathbone’s Tube Trivia

 After the splendour of East Finchley’s architecture, and the intrigue of Highgate’s hidden history, Archway station could be considered somewhat….ordinary.
 With no outer building to speak of, and the original attractive platform tiling long gone, there isn’t too much to get excited about at this particular stop, hidden as it is at the base of the enormous, unsightly Archway Tower.